Introduction

 The bookmaker margin (overround) is a measure of the bookmaker’s profit margin for an event and is a hidden transaction cost for punters.
 This profit is how bookmakers finance their services but bookmakers vary in the margins they apply.
 From a punter’s perspective, the lower the margin, the better.

-PlayUp had an average margin of 5.6% in our latest bookmaker margin survey.
-This wasn’t a stellar result, however PlayUp did perform well for instances of offering the best surveyed odds for a particular selection.
-This means that PlayUp would still be a useful addition to a portfolio of memberships for those who like to shop around for the best sports odds.
+PlayUp had an average margin of 5.6% in our latest bookmaker margin survey, which was below the 5.8% survey average.
+PlayUp offered the (joint) best odds on 26% of the surveyed selections.
+This means that PlayUp would be a useful addition to a portfolio of memberships for those who like to shop around for the best sports odds.

 View the full survey results